lesterzeng/GA---Project-1/README.md

 Player gain size after a certain period of time.
 Add moving terrain, and clouds for aesthetics.
 Randomizing the spawn rate of the obstacles.

-Unsolved problems
--Randomizing the spawn rate of the obstables.